alienix2/sensor_info/README.md

 ## Broker

-The examples are setup to dialog easily with the Mosquitto broker, in particular there's the handling of the tls communication
+The examples are setup to dialog easily with the Mosquitto broker, in particular there's the handling of the tls communication.
+Anyway the library is broker agnostic and is tested using another broker that can be launched directly from inside the test files.

 ## Testing